kmonsoor/blog.kmonsoor.com/content/articles/golink-server-using-cloudflare-worker-kv.md

 ![created webworker](https://i.imgur.com/XSdKB56.png)

 # Pointing a DNS record to the Worker
+Finally, we need to point a DNS record that'll redirect all requests to your re-soutign sub-domain (e.g. `go.your-domain.com`) to the Cloudflare Worker that we just created.

+According to the Cloudflare docs, the DNNS record must be an AAAA record, pointing to the IPv6 address `100:`.
+The "Name" here is the "sub-domain" part of your choice which is better be short to serve our goal here.

 ![Pointing a DNS record to it](https://i.imgur.com/62bk7pe.png)

 Voila !
 Now, test some of the short-urls that you've mapped via the KV.
 Enjoy !
 Watch out for the target usage though [against the limit](https://developers.cloudflare.com/workers/platform/limits#worker-limits).

-I think you'll be fine ;)
+I think you'll be fine, unnless you're some kind of celebrity ;)

-# Next improvements
+# Next step

-In future, I may work on a generic `Go/Link` type resolver as a browser extension.
+As the next next step, I'm thinking to create a generic `Go/Link` resolver browser extension.
+Then, someone can set their own default domain or company domain of choice as short-domain host.
+In that case, entering just `go/hr-help` on the browser will take to `https://www.company-internal.com/.../hr/contact.html` that we have discussed at the beginning (remember the example case of an internal human resources help portal?).

 # Related
  * If you want to do this url-direction **on your own webserver, but only using webserver**, try this: [Personal short-link server using only Caddyserver](https://blog.kmonsoor.com/personal-shortlink-server-using-Caddy/)